 The U.S. Fish and Wildlife Service (USFWS) has been leading a grizzly bear monitoring and research program in the Selkirk Mountains Ecosystem (SE) since 2012.
 Key research and funding cooperators include Idaho Department of Fish and Game (IDFG), Colville and Idaho Panhandle National Forests (USFS), Idaho Department of Lands, Kalispel Tribe, Kootenai Tribe of Idaho, and Washington Department of Fish and Wildlife.
 The British Columbia (BC) effort was led by Michael Proctor with key funding provided by BC Habitat Conservation Trust Fund and BC Fish and Wildlife Compensation Fund.
-Fieldwork was limited by COVID-19 during 2020.
+Fieldwork was limited by COVID-19 during 2020-21.

-Numbers of females with cubs in the SE varied from 2-6 per year and averaged 3.83 per year from 2015-2020.
-Eight of 10 U.S. bear management units and two of six BC units had sightings of females with young during 2015-2020.
-Human-caused mortality averaged 2.2 bears per year (1.4 males and 0.8 females per year).
-Thirteen known or probable human-caused grizzly bear mortalities occurred in or within 10 miles of the SE in the U.S. or inside the South Selkirk GBPU during 2015-2020, including five females and eight males.
-Mortality included three adult females (two management removal, one mistaken identity), two adult males (one vehicle collision, one self-defense), one subadult female (one vehicle collision), five subadult males (two management removal, one defense, one train collision, one under investigation), and two cubs (management removals).
+The grizzly bear recovery plan directs monitoring numbers of females with cubs, distribution of females with young, and human-caused mortality within a 6-year moving window.
+Numbers of females with cubs in the SE varied from 2-6 per year and averaged 3.5 per year from 2016-2021.
+Nine of 10 U.S. bear management units and two of six BC units had sightings of females with young during 2016-2021.
+Human-caused mortality averaged 2.3 bears per year during 2016-2021 (1.5 males and 0.8 females per year).
+Fourteen known or probable human caused mortalities occurred in or within 10 miles (16 km) of the SE in the U.S. or inside the BC South Selkirk Unit during 2016-2021, including five females, eight males, and one unknown sex or age.
+Mortality included three adult females (two management removal, one mistaken identity), two adult males (one mistaken identity, one self-defense), one subadult female (vehicle collision), five subadult males (two management removal, one poaching neck snare, one vehicle collision, one train collision), two cubs (management removals), and one of unknown age or sex (train collision).

-Eighty-nine instances of known and probable grizzly bear mortality were detected inside or within 16 km of the U.S. SE and the BC South Selkirk grizzly bear population unit during 1980-2020.
-Seventy-three were human caused, 11 were natural mortality, and 5 were unknown cause.
-Fifty-four occurred in BC, 27 in Idaho, and 8 in Washington.
+Ninety instances of known and probable grizzly bear mortality were detected inside or within 10 mi (16 km) of the U.S. SE and the BC South Selkirk grizzly bear population unit during 1980-2021.
+Seventy-four were human caused, 11 were natural mortality, and 5 were unknown cause.
+Fifty-six occurred in BC, 27 in Idaho, and 7 in Washington.

-The estimated finite rate of increase (λ) for 1983-2020 using Booter software with the unpaired litter size and birth interval data option was 1.029 (95% CI=0.959-1.086).
-Finite rate of change over the same period was an annual 2.9%.
-The probability that the population was stable or increasing was 81%.
+The estimated finite rate of increase ( $\lambda$ ) for 1983-2021 using Booter software with the unpaired litter size and birth interval data option was 1.031 (95% CI=0.961-1.086, annual rate of change = 3.1%).
+The probability that the population was stable or increasing was 83%.

-All combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (21 female, 19 male, 4 unknown) alive and within the U.S. portion of the SE grizzly bear population at some point during 2019.
-Genetic DNA results are not yet complete for sampling in 2020 and we will provide those results in the 2021 report.
+All combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (17 female, 21 male, 6 unknown [all cubs]) alive and within the U.S. portion of the SE grizzly bear population at some point during 2020.
+Genetic DNA results are not complete for sampling in 2021, and those results will be provided in a 2022 report.
 Many bears were known to have home ranges extending into BC and this estimate includes some bears on both sides of the international boundary.
-Remote cameras and corrals were deployed at 93 sites and checked for pictures and hair collection 154 times during 2020.
-Grizzly bears were detected by cameras at 28 sites.
-During 2019, 415 rub sites were checked a total of 1,760 times.
-Since 2013, interagency personnel have identified and installed 462 bear rub locations in the SE.
+Remote cameras and corrals were deployed at 130 sites and were checked for pictures and hair collection 198 times during 2021.
+Grizzly bears were detected by cameras at 38 sites.
+Since 2013, interagency personnel have identified and installed 532 bear rub locations in the SE.
+During 2021, 450 rub sites were checked a total of 1,892 times.